aya49/202105_sfu_cmpt_127/assignments/01/README.md

 ## Task 02

-**REQUIREMENT**:
-1. Write a new C program in the file `t2.c`.
-2. Write a program to `scanf` two integer values from standard input separated by a space, then `printf` their sum.
+**REQUIREMENT**: Save your program in the file `t2.c`.
+Write a program to `scanf` two integer values from standard input separated by a space, then `printf` their sum.

 **REMINDER**:
 - write comments!!
 Test and debug your code!